refinedev/refine/documentation/docs/core/providers/audit-log-provider.md

 **refine** provides Audit Log support via `auditLogProvider`.
 A new log record is automatically created when a new record is created, updated and deleted.
 You can access these records from anywhere via hooks.
 You can also manually create or update an audit-log via hooks.

-Complete all this by writing an `audit-log-provider` to **refine**.
+Complete all this by writing an `auditLogProvider` to **refine**.
 This provider must include following methods:

 ```ts
 const auditLogProvider = {